Congratulations on being accepted to an Alliance study abroad program!

 For summer students, letters go out around early May.

 3) Be sure that you are around to receive this letter!
 This means not traveling outside of the country if you can help it.
 (International students, please let us know if you will be in your home country.)
-If you will not be in the States around the time that your letter will be arriving, please LET US KNOW RIGHT AWAY so we can get your correct mailing address.
-Contact Emily Heron, the Student Services Manager for China programs, at firstname.lastname@example.org
+If you will not be in the States around the time that your letter will be arriving, please let us know right away so we can get your correct mailing address.
+Contact Kerry Springer, Program Advisor, at firstname.lastname@example.org

 4) You cannot apply for your student visa until the letter arrives.
 After the admission notice letter arrives, you will send the letter and other visa application materials together to the visa company.
-We recommend that students use Oasis China Visa.
+We recommend that students use Travisa.

-To make the process easier, we have partnered with a Chinese visa agent in Washington, DC, called Oasis China Visa.
-Their service fee for standard processing is $45, plus the Chinese Consular processing fee may vary depending on the origin of your passport.
-You should complete Travisa’s Global Service Order Form online and submit your completed Chinese visa application form (V2013), Admission Notice, and other required documentation -- along with your passport -- to Oasis China Visa.
+To make the process easier, we have partnered with a visa agent called Travisa.
+Their service fee for standard processing is standard, although your Chinese Consular processing fee may vary depending on the origin of your passport.
+You should complete Travisa’s Global Service Order Form online and submit your completed Chinese visa application form (V2013), Admission Notice, and other required documentation -- along with your passport -- to Travisa.
 Send your visa documents and passport by FedEx or UPS so you can track your package.
-Oasis will secure your Chinese visa and return your passport to you.
+Travisa will secure your Chinese visa and return your passport to you.
 To begin the visa process, visit the Travisa link that will be provided by your Program Advisor.

-***While students on past programs were able to secure multiple-entry student visas without issue, the Chinese government is currently issuing only single-entry X2 visas, despite applicants’ requests for double or multi-entry visas.
+***While students on past programs were able to secure multiple-entry student visas without issue, the Chinese government is currently issuing only single-entry X2 visas, despite applicants’ requests for double or multiple-entry visas.
 Unfortunately, these changes by the Chinese government are beyond our control.
-If you need to change your visa to multiple entry, you will have to go through the process of having a physical check (600rmb) and applying for a residence permit (400 rmb) that can take up two full days.
-Alliance staff will help facilitate this process upon your arrival in country.
+If you need to change your visa to multiple entry, you will have to go through the process of having a physical check (600 RMB) and applying for a residence permit (400 RMB) that can take up to two full days.
+Alliance staff will help facilitate this process upon your arrival in China

 Here are some frequently asked questions about passports and visas.
 Please thoroughly read these answers.
 If you still can't find what you're looking for, we’re happy to help.